 - The same baudrates and frames as RS-232 are supported.

 The RS-485 port is available on the RJ45 connector using its RJ45-to-DB9 cable (with blue ring identifier).

 - When communicating through the RS-485 channel, it is possible to add a termination resistor of 120 ohms to reduce noise.
 A micro-switch is accessible on the Nomad version after removing the battery cover:

 Nomad termination resistor

 The switch can be turned by inserting a small screw driver in the hole reserved for clipping the back cover into the frame:

-The electronic board must be removed from the plastic case in order to modifiy the switch position.
+The electronic board must be removed from the plastic case in order to modify the switch position.

-The TapNPass features a HOST USB-A connector (USB 2.0).
-This connector can supply up to 500mA to a connected device.
-It can drive different types of USB-to-UART converters:
+The HOST USB-A connector (USB 2.0) can supply up to 500mA to a connected device.
+It can drive several USB-to-UART converters:

 - FT232x (from FTDI Chip)

 - Any USB communications device class (CDC) compliant device.